 The Fund will invest across various asset classes and sectors of the US, foreign and emerging markets equity and fixed income markets.
-The Fund's adviser, CMG Capital Management Group (the "Adviser"), delegates execution of the Fund's investment strategy to the Fund's sub-adviser, Mauldin Solutions (the "Sub-Adviser").
-The Adviser provides supervision and oversight to the operations, compliance and trading of the Fund, as well as the ongoing due diligence of the Sub-Adviser to the Fund.
-The Sub-Adviser evaluates market data and information from various research providers to invest the Fund's assets in a combination of flexible asset allocation strategies.
+The Fund's adviser, CMG Capital Management Group (the "Adviser"), executes the Fund's investment strategy.
+The Adviser provides supervision and oversight to the operations, compliance and trading of the Fund.
+The Adviser evaluates market data and information from various research providers to invest the Fund's assets in a combination of flexible asset allocation strategies.